Rishabh-Sarpal/Movie-Recommendation-System-using-Machine-Learning-with-Python/README.md

 ❤️ Why This Project Matters

-Recommendation systems are used everywhere — Netflix, YouTube, Amazon, Spotify.
+Recommendation systems are everywhere — Netflix, YouTube, Amazon, Spotify.
-This project demonstrates how simple machine learning techniques can power real-world applications, making it an excellent addition to your portfolio.
+This project shows how simple machine learning techniques can power real-world applications, making it an excellent addition to your portfolio and valuable for learning ML fundamentals.